microsoft/unilm/minilm/README.md

 # MiniLM
+**Small and fast pre-trained models for language understanding and generation**

 ## License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.